A simple distributional difference-in-differences estimator for univariate and bivariate outcomes: Introduction

 \section{Introduction}

-The remarkable popularity of the difference-in-difference (DiD) estimator, inspired by an approach to evaluating the impact of policy interventions on economic outcomes introduced by David Card (see, for example, Card 1990, Card and Krueger, 1994), is one of the most striking features of empirical work on treatment and policy effects.
+The remarkable popularity of the difference-in-difference (DiD) estimator to evaluate the impact of policy interventions, inspired by Snow (1885) and introduced to economic applications by David Card (see, for example, Card 1990, Card and Krueger, 1994), is one of the most striking features of empirical work on treatment and policy effects.
 While the methodological innovations in this literature (see Arkhangelsky and Imbens, 2024 for a recent review) include the use of constructed control groups, the staggered timing of treatments, and fuzzy rather than sharp designs, the vast majority of the associated empirical work has estimated the mean effect of the treatment on a single economic outcome.
 This seems somewhat limited and a fuller evaluation of a policy treatment would be based on an examination of the marginal and joint distributions of all outcomes it potentially influences.
 This paper provides a simple procedure for estimating distributional treatment effects in the presence of a single treatment when the outcomes of interest are potentially multivariate.